 Where should I begin?

-Your first priority should be to find the will, if there is one.
-Many people contact the deceased’s solicitor, bank, or perform a search either online or through the local probate registry.
+Your first priority should be to find the Will, if there is one.
+Many people contact the deceased’s solicitor, bank, local probate registry, or search online for probate records.
 Should none of these options prove fruitful, you can look through the paperwork at the house of the deceased.

 Being granted probate is not always necessary.
-If the estate is worth less than £15,000 and the will names only one executor, it is possible that institutions may only require a death certificate in order to give you the right deal with your loved one’s affairs.
+If the estate is worth less than £15,000 and the Will names only one executor, it is possible that institutions may only require a death certificate in order to give you the right to deal with your loved one’s affairs.

 What happens if there is no will?